MediCarrera’s Free Intensive Language Course for Doctors and Nurses

 The ‘learning by doing’ concept

 We firmly believe in the concept of ‘learning by doing’.
-During the first two weeks of the language course, there might be some side communication in English which helps the participants to understand better.
-After the third week, it’s obligatory to only speak the language you are learning.
-This is really intense and challenging for most people but everyone is on the same level, so most of the participants feel comfortable speaking to each other.
-When specialists start the new job colleagues tend to approach them in English, but most of the specialist ask them to speak their native language in order to learn quicker.
+During the first two weeks, there might be some side communication in English which helps the participants to understand better.
+After the third week, it is obligatory to only speak the language they are learning.
+Even though this sounds intense and challenging, everyone is on the same level and the majority of participants feel comfortable speaking to each other.
+When specialists start the new job, colleagues tend to approach them in English but most of the specialists ask them to speak their native language in order to learn quicker.
 This concept is absolutely necessary to reach the language level required for the relocation.

-“The essence of MediCarrera’s approach is that the whole family is included from the very beginning of the process.
-They are participating in the free intensive course in order to learn the language as fast and efficient as possible.”
+“The essence of our approach is that the whole family is included from the very beginning of the process.
+They participate in the intensive course in order to learn the language as fast and efficient as possible.”

 Both during the course and after, engagement is of utmost importance for the specialists.
-During the course, you are allowed to speak freely and ask for extra help when needed.
+During the course, they are allowed to speak freely and ask for extra help when needed.
 Although the course is hard, the workload is well organised and therefore achievable to keep up with.
-After the course, you will often stay in touch with the teachers, who are always available for any doubts or further explanations.
+After the course, they can, and most of them will stay in touch with the teachers, who are always available for any doubts or further explanations.
 Specialists sometimes find a contact person in the hospital they work at, who can help them during the first couple of months.

-Specialists and nurses from all over Europe relocated to Scandinavia and learned new languages.
-Some of them shared their experiences with us:
+We want to share some of the experiences from the Specialists doctors and nurses from all over Europe who relocated to Scandinavia and learned the new languages:

 “Luckily, there was no major problem with the language.
 However, it was a bit difficult to understand some people, who are from very small villages, because of the strong dialect.
 But this happens to native speakers, who have been speaking Norwegian all of their life, as well!
 Now, after a while, it has become easier to speak Norwegian than English.”